Buzut/steroids/README.md

 The only downside is that the file contains all the code, as these browers don't support dynamic imports, so the first download is bigger.

 ### Styles
 Styles use Less by default, but it should be pretty straightforward to use Sass instead.
-LEt me know if you want to maintain a Sass version.
+Let me know if you want to maintain a Sass version.

 In addition to offering time saving utils for responsive utilities, you benefit from all the [Less awesomeness](http://lesscss.org/).